Icedude907/NBABot/README.md

 # [GitHub](https://github.com/EliotChignell/NBABot) [Invite](https://discordapp.com/api/oauth2/authorize?client_id=544017840760422417&permissions=0&scope=bot) [Vote](https://discordbots.org/bot/544017840760422417)
-### A Discord.js bot which keeps you up with the latest scores.
+### NBABot is Discord bot which keeps you up with the latest scores, statistics, and allows virtual betting (with fake credits) for you and your community.
+Proudly written in discord.js by chig#4519 and frequently contributed to by jstn#0666

 [![Discord Bots](https://discordbots.org/api/widget/544017840760422417.svg)](https://discordbots.org/bot/544017840760422417)